abdelrhmanashraf103/sql-data-warehouse-project/README.md

 Experienced Data Analyst with 2+ years at Samsung, specializing in transforming complex data into actionable insights.
 Passionate about leveraging analytics to drive business decisions and optimize performance across various domains.

 ## 📞 Stay Connected

 Let's stay in touch!
 Feel free to connect with me on the following platforms:
-## 📞 Stay Connected

-Let's stay in touch!
-Feel free to connect with me on the following platforms: